 To help prevent kidney stones from forming, you may want to consider the following dietary suggestions:

-- Drink about 14 cups (yep) of fluids per day — at least half of which should be water
+- Drink about 14 cups (yep) of fluids per day — at least half of it is recommended to be water.

 List adapted from Mayo Clinic.